Skip to main content

 How much does AWS cost for a startup?

-Expect $200-$500/month for an MVP serving under 10K users. $1,000-$3,000/month at scale with 10-100K users.
-Use Vercel for frontend hosting and Supabase for backend — you'll cut infrastructure costs by 60% in year 1 compared to a custom AWS setup.
+Budget $200-$500/month for an MVP under 10K users.
+At scale with 10-100K users it climbs to $1,000-$3,000/month.
+Our shortcut is to run frontend hosting on Vercel and the backend on Supabase.
+That cuts year-1 infrastructure costs by 60% versus a custom AWS setup.

 When should a startup hire a VP of Engineering?